 All of these demands are our new normal.
-Motherhood is a full-time job, but we also need to give ourselves a little grace throughout the process.
+Motherhood is more than a full-time job, but we also need to give ourselves a little grace throughout the process.

 Lesson 4: Get used to the unsolicited advice and comments.

-During your pregnancy you will hear everyone’s opinion about everything.
+During your pregnancy, you will hear everyone’s opinions about everything.
 I know I have.
 Even when I didn’t ask for it.
-You will hear about their pregnancies, their birth experiences (mainly bad ones), their thoughts on your pregnancy, what you should do, what you shouldn’t do and more.
+You will hear about their pregnancies, their birth experiences (mainly bad ones), their thoughts on your pregnancy, what you should do, what you shouldn’t do, and more.
 Some of it is helpful, but most of it isn’t.
 And what I have learned is that these unsolicited “words of wisdom” will actually never stop now that I am becoming a parent.
-Now I will hear all about how I should parent my child, comments about breastfeeding, bottle-feeding, sleep training, the “right way” of discipling kids, what to do and what not to do to have a happy and successful kid, and so much more.
+Now I will hear all about how I should parent my child, comments about breastfeeding, bottle-feeding, sleep training, the “right way” of disciplining kids, what to do and what not to do to have a happy and successful kid, and so much more.

-Depending on what that person is saying, you can either take it in and apply it or completely dismiss it all together.
+Depending on what that person is saying, you can either take it in and apply it or completely dismiss it altogether.
 It’s up to you.
 Just smile and nod and say, “Thank you for sharing.”
 I’ve been doing the same thing throughout my pregnancy.
-Ultimately you know what is best for your body, your birth, your baby, and your family.
+Ultimately, you know what is best for your body, birth, baby, and family.
 Listen to your gut and blow off the rest.

 Lesson 5: The worrying has only begun.